Market Cap: 24h Vol: BTC: BTC Dom:

 And because regulation is still evolving, IDO landscapes can be complex depending on the country or platform.

-That’s why most experienced investors always:
+That is why most experienced investors always:

-• Read the whitepaper & roadmap
+• Read the whitepaper and roadmap

 • Verify smart-contract audits

-• Research the team & partners
+• Research the team and partners

 • Check whether liquidity is locked